tranvansang/express-transformer/README.md

 It is possible and highly recommended to add transformations to the chain in the **chain**ing style.
 For example: `chain.exists().isEmail().transform(emailToUser).message('Email not found')`

-Of course, it is possible to use the non-chain style.
+Of course, it is possible to use the non-chaining style.
 For instance:

 ```javascript